 - 2 tablespoons of silver onions, usually available in a glass jar.

-- 2 tablespoons of ketchup, if you buy Heinz available in a glass jar.
+- 2 tablespoons of ketchup, Albert Heijn has organic ketchup in a glass bottle.
 In the picture you see a plastic bottle, because I used whatever we still had in our pantry and I am not in charge of our households’ groceries.